pokrakam/openSAP-RAP/README.md

 # openSAP-RAP
-openSAP Restful Aplication Programming model
+My coursework for openSAP Restful Aplication Programming model

 ## License
 I don't really care if anyone copies this, but since some of the code comes from